Configuration for Citrix Files

 - Citrix Files for Windows or Mac, or Citrix Files for Outlook

 - Citrix Workspace account with a Citrix Content Collaboration entitlement

-- When prompted for authentication, log on using your Workspace credentials.
+- When prompted for authentication, log on using your Citrix Workspace credentials.

 - Start Citrix Files.
 You are automatically signed on.

-Any of the Workspace-compatible desktop application can issue a logoff.
+Any of the Citrix Workspace-compatible desktop applications can issue a logoff.

 To log off from Citrix Workspace app, right-click the Citrix Workspace app icon in the notification area and select Log off.
 This action also logs off Citrix Files, if running.

 To log off from the Citrix Files app, right-click the notification area icon and select Settings.
 Choose Log Out to log off.
 This action also forces a logoff of Citrix Workspace app.

 - If the Store URL is not configured, or if the Store does not contain a Citrix Content Collaboration account, the Citrix Files client does not attempt Citrix Workspace authentication.
 Instead, it uses ShareFile authentication.